impermaxvict/hostsdb/README.md

 # hostsdb
-A very simple tool that parses hosts files into a SQLite 3 database
+A very simple tool that parses a single hosts file into a SQLite 3 database

 (Works only on Linux!)

 ## Usage:
 ```
-hostsdb <hosts-file> <hosts-file>...
+hostsdb <hosts-file>
 ```
 The resulting database file is called `hosts.sqlite3` and contains a single table called `rules` with two columns called `ip_address` and `host_name`.

 ## Example:
 ```
-hostsdb /etc/hosts ~/hosts.txt
+hostsdb /etc/hosts
 ```

 ## Installation